elricstorm/rails-for-windows/docs/chap06.md

-## Chapter 06, Section 01:  Applications with Ruby on Rails
+## Chapter 06, Section 01:  Ruby on Rails

 In this chapter we'll focus on building a new rails app on windows.
 Before we begin, here's the default stack we'll use for this particular application:

 * [jQuery](https://github.com/rails/jquery-rails)
 * [Foundation 5.x](https://github.com/zurb/foundation-rails)